MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 > [!NOTE]
 > If you are developing this project for Android, there is no need to install the ARKit XR Plugin package.
 Similarly, if you are developing this project for iOS, you do not need to install the ARCore XR Plugin.

-## Configure MRTK for AR Foundation
+## Configure MRTK for AR Foundation Camera

-In the Hierarchy window select the **MixedRealityToolkit**, then in the Inspector clone the camera profile and give it an suitable name, for example “ARCameraConfigurationProfile” and click on the **Clone** button:
+In the Hierarchy window select the **MixedRealityToolkit** object, then in the Inspector clone the camera profile and give it an suitable name, for example **ARCameraConfigurationProfile** and click on the **Clone** button:

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-1.png)

-with the **MixedRealityToolkit** still selected, In the Inspector window, under the Camera tab, Expand the **Camera Setting Providers**, then click on **+ Add Camera Setting Provider**.
+with the **MixedRealityToolkit** object still selected, In the Inspector window, under the Camera tab, expand the **Camera Setting Providers**, then click on **+ Add Camera Setting Provider** button.
 Now expand **New data provider 1** that was created:

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-2.png)